rikosintie/Discovery/docs/usage.md

 collection.

 !!! warning
-    Use dashes, never underscores, in site names and hostnames — anywhere they show up as part of a filename (`device-inventory-<site>.csv`, the hostname column, `-c coreswitch` values, etc).
-Every script derives filenames straight from these values, so a `Lab_3850` here and a `Lab-3850` there silently produces two different sets of files that never find each other — the arp/macaddr/port-map handoff breaks with no error, just quietly-missing IP/DNS columns.
-Pick one hostname spelling per device and use it everywhere, always with a dash.
+    Use dashes and lowercase letters in site names and hostnames — anywhere they show up as part of a filename (`device-inventory-<site>.csv`, the hostname column, `-c coreswitch` values, etc).
+Every script derives filenames straight from these values, so a `Lab_3850` here and a `lab-3850` there silently produces two different sets of files that never find each other — the arp/macaddr/port-map handoff breaks with no error, just quietly-missing IP/DNS columns.
+Pick one hostname spelling per device and use it everywhere, always dashes and lowercase.
+Lowercase also makes searching for files easier.

 ### CSVLENS